DanielTantsyura/nexus/README.md

 - Detection of interests and professional details
 - Demographic information parsing
 - Fallback to basic extraction if API processing fails
+- Intelligent relationship description generation using both user profiles and contextual tags
+- Robust error handling to ensure dependable operation even when AI services are unavailable

 ## Getting Started